tonycrosby-tech/Project_2/README.md

 ## Description

-- Whatchamacallit is a mobile-responsive forum where users from all around the world can post and comment about books, movies,sports, and/or other.
+- Whatchamacallit is a mobile-responsive forum where users from all around the world can post and comment about books, movies, sports, and/or other.
 - User is able to visit the deployed website and is prompted to sign up or log in.
 Once logged in, the user is able to submit a post about a sport, movie, book, (or other).
 - Once the user-generated post/commit is submitted to the database, it is then posted on the home page.